manami-project/anime-offline-database/.github/CONTRIBUTING.md

 ## What do you mean by 'meta data provider'?
 Websites which provide information about anime such as `myanimelist.net`, `notify.moe`, ...

-## Can you please add additional information?
+## Can you please add additional data/properties?
-No. The data set has been created for my own tool.
-It contains all information that I need and I won't add any further information.
+No. The dataset has been created for my own tool.
+It contains all data/properties that I need and I won't add more data/properties.
 This is merely an index.
 The idea is to visit the meta data provider of your choice to get additional information about the anime.

 ## Can you please add an additional meta data provider?
 No. I don't plan to add any additional meta data provider.